Isotonic propensity score matching: Main results

 \subsubsection{Remark on Theorem \ref{thm:matching_IPW}}

 Imbens (2004) pointed out that with $M\to\infty$ and $M/N\to0$, the matching estimator is essentially like a regression estimator.
-In comparison, we find out that with propensity scores estimated by the UC-isotonic estimator, the (propensity score) matching estimator is numerically equivalent to the weighting estimator in each finite sample.
-This equivalence is essentially associated with the fact that the isotonic estimator can be regarded as a type of partitioning estimator (e.g., Györfi \emph{et al.}, 2002; Cattaneo and Farrell, 2013), if the conditional means are estimated by the sample mean within each partition.
-For a two-stage matching or weighting estimator of ATE, the same set of partitions serves both the first- and second-stage nonparametric estimations.
-Usually, these two stages are not associated with each other since they have distinct objects, the propensity scores and the potential outcomes.
-Obviously, an ATE estimator based on propensity scores estimated with partitioning estimator should also exhibit a similar equivalence between matching and weighting estimator.
-However, one has to choose the number of partitions and their volume sizes, and they have to satisfy certain undersmoothing conditions to ensure a desirable asymptotic property of the second stage ATE estimator.
-In contrast, our proposed isotonic matching estimator automatically and optimally chooses these tuning parameters.
+In comparison, we find out that with propensity scores estimated by the UC-isotonic estimator, the (propensity score) matching estimator is numerically equal to the weighting estimator in each finite sample.
+This equivalence is tightly associated with the fact that the isotonic estimator can be regarded as a type of partitioning estimator (e.g., Györfi \emph{et al.}, 2002; Cattaneo and Farrell, 2013).
+See Section \ref{subsec:link-partition} below for a further comparison of isotonic and partitioning estimators within the context of a two-stage matching estimator of the ATE.
+Additionally, our method is related to the propensity score methods of blocking, stratification, and radius matching (Rosenbaum and Rubin, 1983, 1985; Dehejia and Wahba, 1999, 2002; among others).
+See Section \ref{subsec:block-strat-radius} for a comparison with these methods.

-Moreover, as mentioned in the introduction, the equivalence result in Theorem \ref{thm:matching_IPW} relies crucially on the implementation of the UC-isotonic estimator \eqref{eq:uc_isoton}, which guarantees that both the matching and IPW estimators at the second stage are well-defined. $ \Square$\\
+Moreover, as mentioned in the introduction, the equivalence result in Theorem \ref{thm:matching_IPW} relies crucially on the implementation of the UC-isotonic estimator \eqref{eq:uc_isoton}, which guarantees that both the matching and IPW estimators at the second stage are well-defined.

+We notice that the threshold $\lfloor N^{2/3}\rfloor$ in the algorithm \eqref{eq:data_transform} can be interpreted as an implicit tuning parameter.
+We would like to point out that, first, it is convenient to choose since it depends only on the sample size $N$; second, it is aimed at correcting the boundary problem, which is also faced by other semiparametric and even parametric matching methods.
+In practice, trimming estimated propensity scores is widely adopted, and the amount of trimming is chosen subjectively in most cases.
+Our proposed method provides transparent guidance for correcting this common boundary issue.
+Furthermore, to investigate the impact of different threshold choices, we have included both theoretical analysis and simulation evidence in Sections \ref{supp:thresh_theorey} and \ref{supp:thresh_sim} of the supplementary material, respectively.

 Our main result, consistency and asymptotic normality of the isotonic propensity score matching estimator, is obtained as follows.

 \begin{thm} Under Assumptions \ref{asm:1}-\ref{asm:4}, it holds $\hat{\tau}\overset{p}{\to}\tau$ and